WWHR: History

-In 2015, Yambor left the position of General Manager.
-While the University searched for a replacement, broadcasting instructors Victoria LaPoe and Jeanine Cherry fulfilled interim management duties alongside student managers Angela Conway and Taylor Hodgkins overseeing day-to-day operations.
+In 2015, Yambor left the position of general manager.
+While the university searched for a replacement, broadcasting instructors Victoria LaPoe and Jeanine Cherry fulfilled interim management duties, alongside student managers Angela Conway and Taylor Hodgkins overseeing day-to-day operations.

-In 2016, former Nashville Public Radio employee Emil Moffat was named General Manager fulfilling the management duties for both WWHR and WKYU-FM.
+In 2016, former Nashville Public Radio employee Emil Moffat was named general manager fulfilling the management duties for both WWHR and WKYU-FM.

-WWHR switched to a Triple A format in late 2017, coinciding with new on-air branding and an updated logo.
+WWHR switched to an adult album alternative format in late 2017, coinciding with new on-air branding and an updated logo.

 Annual events

 Each year, Revolution 91.7 brings two charity music festivals to Bowling Green.
 During the fall semester, Revolution 91.7 presents RevFest - an on-campus music festival and competition featuring various musical acts in the community.
 The station also hosts another festival in the spring known as Mayhem.
 Unlike RevFest, it is held off-campus and usually features bigger names in the local and regional area as well as a national scale headliner.
-Many businesses in the area and organizations also attend, featuring booths in support of the event, or offering of goods and services.
+Many businesses in the area and organizations also attend, featuring booths in support of the event, or offering goods and services.

 Programming

-The programming at Revolution 91.7 is well known for its diversity.
-Music selections are made by the student operators and directors considering current popular college radio selections as well as local bands and student preferences.
-In addition to providing music throughout the day, Revolution 91.7 also offers News and Sports programming along with Student-conceived genre specific specialty shows every evening from 10 pm to Midnight Central Time.
+The programming at Revolution 91.7 is known for its diversity.
+Music selections are made by the student operators and directors considering current college radio selections as well as local bands and student preferences.
+In addition to providing music throughout the day, Revolution 91.7 also offers News and Sports programming along with Student-conceived genre-specific specialty shows every evening from 10 pm to Midnight Central Time.